fpsvogel/reading/doc/csv-format-guide.md

 # How to format your CSV file

 Welcome!
-This is a guide to setting up your own `reading.csv` to be parsed by Reading.
-If you want the quickest start possible, then download [the reading.csv template](https://github.com/fpsvogel/reading/blob/main/doc/reading.csv) and edit it, referring to this guide as needed.
+This is a guide to setting up your own CSV reading log to be parsed by the Reading gem.
+If you want the quickest start possible, download and edit [the reading.csv template](https://github.com/fpsvogel/reading/blob/main/doc/reading.csv), which includes the examples below, and you can refer to the notes below as needed.
 Then see [the "Usage" section in the README](https://github.com/fpsvogel/reading/blob/main/README.md#usage) for how to parse the CSV file.

 ## Basics

-Let's take a look at how your reading.csv should be formatted.
-Here is the beginning of a minimal reading log:
+Here is the beginning of a minimal CSV reading log:

   ```
   \Author - Title|Dates finished